 Inspired by Susan Anderson’s book, Journey from Abandonment to Healing, I’ve begun to employ her unique and effective model for abandonment grief recovery with the women I’m privileged to know and coach.
 I love this abandonment grief recovery model SO MUCH, I recently spent one whole week training directly with Susan Anderson, to expanding my collection of tools and techniques to help clients heal and grow through grief.
-Today I’m proud to utilize this training throughout my coaching practice, through Betrayal Trauma Recovery Club sessions and topic sessions like Grief: Why Do I Feel Like I’m Dying Inside? and Mourning To Move Forward.
+Today I’m proud to utilize this training throughout my coaching practice, through Betrayal Trauma Recovery Group sessions and individual sessions like Grief: Why Do I Feel Like I’m Dying Inside? and Mourning To Move Forward.

 Following are some excerpts from Susan Anderson’s 5 stage model for abandonment grief, paired with coaching questions I ask my clients to explore for each one.
 Check it out and see if you don’t love it as much as I do: